cloudcreativity/json-api/README.md

 If the provided input did not pass validation, then the decoder throws a `CloudCreativity\JsonApi\Error\MultiErrorException` which contains the JSON API error messages indicating what is invalid, including JSON pointers to the source of the validation error.

+## Extensibility

+Each validator is built on the concept that each expected member has its own validator, which can be overridden by any object that implements `CloudCreativity\JsonApi\Contracts\Validator\ValidatorInterface`.

+For example, a JSON-API resource object has `type`, `id`, `attributes` and `relationships` members.
+If you want to use a custom validator to validate the `attributes` member, then that custom validator can be used on a `ResourceObjectValidator` by calling `ResourceObjectValidator::setAttributesValidator()`.

 ## Status